 PROTECTING THE NIGHT SKY FOR FUTURE GENERATIONS

 EVERY STAR TELLS A STORY.
-BY PROTECTING THE NIGHT SKY, I WORK TO KEEP THOSE STORIES VISIBLE FOR EVERYONE AND HELP FUTURE GENERATIONS GROW UP UNDER A SKY FULL OF STARS AND TO ALLOW THEM A CHANCE TO LOOK UP IN CURIOSITY.
+BY PROTECTING THE NIGHT SKY, I WORK TO KEEP THOSE STORIES VISIBLE FOR EVERYONE AND HELP FUTURE GENERATIONS GROW UP UNDER A SKY FULL OF STARS AND TO ALLOW THEM A CHANCE TO LOOK UP IN WONDER.

 DARK SKY ADVOCACY & LIGHT POLLUTION AWARENESS